Newark, New Jersey: Public safety

+Newark Department of Public Safety

+In 2016, under Mayor Ras Baraka's direction, the city consolidated the then-separate departments of Fire, Police, and Office of Emergency Management as divisions under the newly created Department Of Public Safety.

 Fire department

-The city is protected by more than 700 full-time, paid firefighters of the Newark Fire Department (NFD).
+The city is protected by more than 700 full-time, paid firefighters of the Newark Fire Division (NFD).
 Founded in 1863, the NFD operates out of 16 firehouses throughout the city that are organized into 4 firefighting battalions (Battalions 1,3,4, and 5), with each Battalion Chief under the command of a deputy chief/tour commander.
 There is also a Safety Battalion Chief, Battalion 2, and a Special Operations Battalion Chief, Battalion 6, on duty 24/7.
 The NFD operates 16 engine companies, 8 ladder companies, 1 rescue company, an Urban Search and Rescue (USAR) Collapse Rescue Unit (Rescue 2), a USAR Collapse Rescue Shoring Unit, 2 fire boats, a scuba diving unit, a mobile medical ambulance bus, an air cascade unit, a foam unit, a quick attack response vehicle (QRV 1), a mobile command unit, 3 HazMat units, and numerous special, support, and reserve units.
 The NFD responds to approximately 45,000 emergency calls annually.
 In 2006, the NFD responded to 2,681 fire and hazardous condition calls.
-The department is a member of the Metro USAR Strike Team, which is composed of nine North Jersey fire departments.
+The department is a member of the Metro USAR Strike Team, which includes nine North Jersey fire departments.